hisyatokaku/codenames/logs/metric_tests/description.md

 ## player strategy
 add gaussian noise vector to pretrained embeddings.

-noise parameters are given by the form of standard deviation.
+noise parameter is the standard deviation in gaussian distribution.

 For example, the last part of the directory name, std0.2, means that the experiment was done in the setting of std = 0.2 .